Register Consumption and Output for One Released Production order line

 If values remain to be posted, the journal will contain these remaining values next time it is opened.
 Posted values are shown as actual values in the bottom of the journal.

 If an item that is being consumed is blocked, the journal will not post consumption quantities for that item.
-If a machine or work centre is blocked, the journal will not post output quantities or process times for the output line in question.
+If a machine or work center is blocked, the journal will not post output quantities or process times for the output line in question.

 If you close the journal without posting, the changes will be lost.